How to ACTUALLY Stop Cats from Fouling in Your Garden for Good?

 If you’re reading this, you’re probably as familiar with cats as they are with your garden.
 It’s the same story every time.

-There is this mind-controlling parasite that can be transmitted through cat poop only.
+There is this mind-controlling parasite that can be transmitted through cat droppings.
 Aside from tinkering with your emotions, the parasite can seriously damage your unborn baby if your immune system is weak.
+Safety is a reasonable argument for not wanting your neighbour’s cat pooping in your yard.

-Don’t get us wrong, we love these animals and their bizarre ways, but only if they poop where they’re supposed to.
+Don’t get us wrong, we love these animals and their bizarre ways, but only if they poop where they’re supposed to (not in your garden).

 You will have to deal with the matter on your own.

 There are some myths circulating the online space about chasing kitties away.
-Cats are protected by law in the UK, so you can’t call the authorities on this one.
+Cats are protected by law in the UK, so you can’t call the authorities if they simply poop in your garden.

-Disadvantages: You have to cover ALL open spaces in your garden in chicken wire.
+Disadvantages: You must cover ALL the garden’s open spaces in chicken wire.

 Wikipedia / By Farmercarlos